Astronomy Essentials

 Meanwhile, at a solstice, the sun is setting farthest north or farthest south of due west.
 And, the farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 So that means a longer duration for sunset at the solstices.

 Also, the sunset duration varies by latitude.
 Farther north or south on the Earth’s globe, the duration of sunset lasts longer.
-Closer to the equator, the duration is shorter.
+So, closer to the equator, the duration is shorter.
 But let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States; parts of Spain; and Beijing, China.

 At that latitude, on the day of equinox, the sun sets in about 2 3/4 minutes.